quadrate-language/quadrate/docs/docs/docs/learn/7-advanced/memory.md

 ## What's Next?

-Continue to [Practical Examples](../8-examples/calculator.md) to see these concepts in real programs.
+Continue to [File Processing Examples](../8-examples/file-processing.md) to see these concepts in real programs.